 At the 1901 Census George, age 7, was at home with his parents and six siblings: an older brother Herbert and four sisters.
-Circumstances could not have been easy; Charles spent 14 days in prison for debt.
-He died in 1907.
+Circumstances could not have been easy; their father spent 14 days in prison for debt and died in 1907.

 By 1911 Census a further sister had been born and there was also a grandson.
 The five older children worked in various jobs in a cotton mill, including the 17 year old George who was a card maker.
-The family of nine lived in a three roomed dwelling on George St, Dewsbury.
+By 1911 the family of nine lived in a three roomed dwelling on George St, Dewsbury.

-He enlisted in February 1916 (after working for Critchley, Sharpe and Tetlow in Cleckheaton) and was posted to the 4th Battalion Grenadier Guards in November 1916, later transferring to the 2nd Battalion.
+George was working for Critchley, Sharpe and Tetlow in Cleckheaton when in enlisted in February 1916.
+He was subsequently posted to the 4th Battalion Grenadier Guards in November 1916, later transferring to the 2nd Battalion.

 George Fieldhouse was 23 years old when he died on 2 September 1917.
 He has no known grave and is commemorated on the Tyne Cot Memorial to the Missing.